 - If you prefer a long bridge length, an LD shaft will be a better choice when using the System for Aiming With Sidespin (SAWS).
 If a shaft’s natural pivot length is much shorter than your preferred bridge length, even 100% BHE won’t provide enough aiming correction for short and fast shots.

-Low-squirt shafts might not be good for everybody.
+But, per the disadvantages below, LD shafts might not be the best choice for everybody.

 Here are some possible disadvantages of low-squirt (LD) shafts for some people: